ArashAh/version_control_workshop/part-4.md

 3. **Update but not commit:**

    - Update `demo.txt`: Add “Input 4 to main by admin.
-In the middle of his work, admin is asked ot check latest version of collab-br.
+In the middle of his work, admin is asked to check latest version of collab-br.
 Admin's current changes need to be stashed once.”

 4. **Checkout a remote branch**
    - Fetch latest changes: